 DHS contracted with the University of Minnesota for development of an evaluation design and analysis plan that covers all elements outlined in paragraph 68 of the Reform 2020 waiver's STCs.
-A draft evaluation plan for the waiver extension period effective February 1, 2020 through January 30, 2025 was submitted to CMS on July 20, 2020.
-CMS provided initial feedback on April 12, 2021, and additional feedback on July 6, 2021.
-DHS addressed CMS' feedback, and CMS gave final approval of the evaluation plan on September 27, 2021.
+A draft evaluation plan for the waiver extension period effective February 1, 2020 through January 30, 2025 was submitted to CMS on July 7, 2020.
+CMS provided initial feedback on April 4, 2021, and additional feedback on July 6, 2021.
+DHS addressed CMS' feedback on September 7, 2021, and CMS gave final approval of the evaluation plan on September 21, 2021.